Prep Your Pup

 My name is Selena.
 I live in the outskirts of Boston, MA with my husband and our 2 dogs and three cats.
 I have always had a passion for training dogs.
 I grew up on a horse farm with several dogs throughout my life and helped train my first dog at the age of six.
 I would set up broom sticks on top of feed buckets in the backyard and have my family dog, Stellah, jump over them while I ran alongside her.
 But it wasn’t until college when I got my dog, Orisa, that I knew I wanted to pursue dog training as a career.
 I minored in Psychology and became fascinated with the science behind dog training and the similarities and differences between the human brain and a dog’s brain.
 I am a Certified Professional Dog Trainer (CPDT-KA) and a member of the Association of Professional Dog Trainers (APDT).
 I am committed to continuing my education to further develop as a trainer.
 I believe that the key to successful dog training is effective communication and trust built through the use of positive reinforcement and LIMA (Least Intrusive, Minimally Aversive) methods.

 It wasn't until I started volunteering for Phoenix Assistance dogs, and raised PAD Will, that I realized how much I enjoy training dogs.
 The PAD trainers were always impressed with my ability to apply the training advice they gave me to make Will successful.
-PAD Will is now a fully certified working service dog for a wonderful woman in New Jersey.
+PAD Will is now a fully certified working service dog for a wonderful lady in New Jersey.
 He lives the best life going to the beach and swimming almost everyday.

 I recently became trained to evaluate teams for their Public Access Test through PAD.
 I look forward to continuing my dog training education.